Best Budget Fairway Woods (Save Money on Golf Equipment)

 Today I’ll be sharing my fairway wood buying guide where we will review several budget friendly fairway wood golf clubs to choose from if you’re looking to add a new long stick to the bag.

-Let’s start with some basic Q&A that beginners should consider when buying a new golf wood.
+Let’s start with some basic Q&A that beginners should consider when buying a new fairway wood.

 Check These Out Next:

 - Short Game Practice Plan for Chipping & Putting

 - Golf Fitness Training Plan + Diet Guide

 Resource: Download our best golf drills + get weekly golf tips to your email

 Which Fairway Club Manufacturer is Best?

 There are several golf manufacturers that create quality fairway woods.
 The biggest names in the industry are TaylorMade and Callaway along with Titleist.
 But depending on which year and specs you choose, fairway woods from these brands can run several hundred dollars brand new.

 If you’re looking for a budget fairway wood, we recommend finding used versions of the newer clubs or shopping older versions like 2016, 2017, etc.

 What to Look for When Buying a New Fairway Wood